Khloe Kardashian Says ‘I’m Not Acting Like Tristan Didn’t Cheat,’ Addresses Marriage Rumors

 “Khloe wants to get married eventually, but there are no serious wedding talks yet.
 She does talk about a future with Tristan, though.
 She believes they can figure things out and have a happy life together.
 True is doing great, too.
 She’s glad things are going well with Tristan.
 She can forgive him and move on, but I don’t think she’ll ever forget.”

-Currently, Keeping Up with the Kardashians is not at the point of Tristan’s cheating scandal, but fans are watching and waiting for the show to get to that time, and are interested to see what everyone, including Khloe Kardashian, has to say about the NBA star’s infidelity.
+Currently, Keeping Up with the Kardashians is not at the point of Tristan’s cheating scandal, but fans are watching and waiting for the show to get to that time and are interested to see what everyone, including Khloe Kardashian, has to say about the NBA star’s infidelity.

-Keeping Up with the Kardashians airs Sundays on E!.
+Keeping Up with the Kardashians airs Sundays on E!